Sayak123456/the-wild-oasis-admin/README.md

 # The Wild Oasis Admin Application

-This is a React-based application for hotel bookings admin management.
-Built with React Query ans Supabase.
+This is a React-based application for hotel admin management.
+Built with React Query and Supabase.